philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 Toggle the switch at the top-right of the Rosetta interface to hide input and output text.

 ## ⌨️ Input
-Enter pertinent details including HPI, exam findings, lab results, imaging interpretations, previous notes, etc.
+Enter HPI, exam findings, lab results, imaging interpretations, previous notes, etc.

 **De-identify** <i class="fas fa-user-shield"></i>